Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Guides/uninstallation.md

 :::warning

-You will loose all data that you have stored in your ControlPanel.
+You will loose all data that you have stored in your Ctrlpanel.
 Note: This will only work if you followed our documentation, you might need to modify the commands to fit your installation.

 :::